Something for everyone

-If you’re interested in military matters, travel 9 km southwest of the city to the Kristiansand Cannon Museum.
+If you’re interested in military matters, travel 5.6 miles (9 km) southwest of the city to the Kristiansand Cannon Museum.
 The museum has a large collection of land and naval firepower.

 A good destination for families is the Agder Nature Museum and Botanical Garden, which has an excellent children's play area.
 Another family-oriented attraction is the Setesdalsbanen Railway, which is a living museum rather than a series of exhibits.
-Here you can enjoy an 8 km ride from Grovane to Røyknes and back on an old steam train.
+Here you can enjoy a 5-mile (8 km) ride from Grovane to Røyknes and back on an old steam train.

 Fly with SAS to Kristiansand and see what this delightful area can offer you and your family.
 Book now.